 3.2 Generally speaking, we retain your information for up to ten years after the end of the completion of our services to you, save for criminal record related data, which we destroy as soon as we have passed details on to the educational institution that requested it.
 All recorded sessions will be retained for up to 18 months before being deleted.

 - the educational institutions in the United States that you wish to apply to study at.
 We transfer it to these institutions (outside the European Economic Area) on the ground that it is necessary to perform the services you have contracted us to perform, or which your parent or guardian has asked us to perform in your interests;

-- A-List Services LLC, an international organisation based in the United States providing tutoring services.
+- our licensees which are international organisations based in the United States, Dubai and China, providing tutoring services.
 This is necessary for the performance of the contract between us; and

 - the third-party software platforms you are required to use as part of the services we provide, namely Canvas, BibliU and LinkIt.
 This is necessary for the performance of the contract between us.

 4.2 It is possible that in the future we may share your personal data with a potential purchaser of our business, subject to such a person entering into strict confidentiality obligations with us and only to the extent permissible under data protection law.